 Setting bid limits for your Target CPA bid strategy isn’t recommended, because it can restrict Google Ads’ automatic optimization of your bid.
 It can also prevent Google Ads from adjusting your bids to the amount that best meets your target CPA.
 If you do set bid limits, they’ll be used in Search Network auctions only.
 Bid limits are only available for portfolio, not standard, Target CPA bid strategies.

 - Max. bid limit: The highest CPC bid that you want Google Ads to set when using Target CPA bidding.

 - Min. bid limit: The minimum CPC bid that you want Google Ads to set when using Target CPA bidding.
 Note that the Google Ads bidding algorithm might set a max.
 CPC bid that's below your minimum bid limit, generally due to smart pricing.
 This means that the bid limit that you set here isn't the absolute lowest bid that could be set.

 Device bid adjustments for Target CPA allow you to prioritize conversions by device.
 You can set adjustments for desktop, tablet, and mobile.

 Unlike bid adjustments for manual CPC, your bid adjustments for Target CPA modify the value of your CPA target, rather than the bids themselves.
 For best performance, you may want to remove your manual CPC bid adjustments when switching to Target CPA.

-You can find this metric in your bid strategy report beside your “Actual CPA”, which represents the actual CPA that this strategy was able to achieve.
-Average target CPA is available for both standard and portfolio bid strategies.
+You can also find this metric in your bid strategy report beside your “Actual CPA”, which represents the actual CPA that this strategy was able to achieve.
+Learn how to Find your bid strategy reports.